k-state-id3a/mixed-models-fall25/content/1-intro.md

 - **Independence**
 - Normality

 {% include figure.html img="day1/covmatrix_crd.jpg" alt="Multivariate Normal distribution" caption="Figure 6.
-Visual representation of the variance-covariance matrix assuming independent observations." width="75%" id = "multivariate_normal" %}
+Visual representation of the variance-covariance matrix assuming independent observations.
+Each tile is an element of the variance-covariance matrix.
+Tile color indicates said covariance." width="75%" id = "multivariate_normal" %}

 ### Non-independent observations

+The yield data come from 5 different fields.
-So, the assumption of independence was kind of a stretch.
+Which means that the assumption of independence was kind of a stretch.
-The yield data come from 5 different fields, and
+In reality, all observations from the same field have *something* in common.
-This means that the observations are no longer independent, because apples from the same field are more similar to each other than apples from different fields.
+It's not reasonable to assume that the observations are independent, because observations from the same field have more in common than observations from different fields.
-This is when mixed-effects models enter the story - they allow us to indicate *what is similar to what* via random effects.
+They share the soil and environments and, with that, a baseline fertility and yield potential.

-In this case, we expect the growth rate to be similar among fields, but the baseline (a.k.a., the intercept) to be field-specific.
+Basically, we expect the yield response to N fertilizer is similar among fields, but the baseline (a.k.a., the intercept) to be field-specific.
 Then,

 $$y_{ij} = \beta_{0j} + x_{ij} \beta_1 + \varepsilon_{ij}, \\ \varepsilon_{ij} \sim N(0, \sigma^2),$$

+Now, there are different ways to model that field-specific intercept.

 {% include modal.html button="Example data" color="success" title="Example data"
 text='<head>